 Meaning: Not only is inbound marketing – those activities like blogging and social media that rely on earning people’s business rather than buying it – effective, it’s also cost-effective compared to dated alternatives.

 Of course, a blog is only as useful as its content creator makes it.
-So here are seven best practices for your business blog:
+So here are seven business blog best practices to help you.

 1. Develop a Strategy That Affords You Time to Blog